9th8/up-to-date-real-world-haskell/0-why-haskell.md

 committee published the Haskell 1.0 specification in 1990.
 It named the language after Haskell Curry, an influential logician.

-Many people are rightfully suspicious of \"design by committee\", but the work of the Haskell committee is a beautiful example of the best work a committee can do.
+Many people are rightfully suspicious of "design by committee", but the work of the Haskell committee is a beautiful example of the best work a committee can do.
 They produced an elegant, considered language design, and succeeded in unifying the fractured efforts of their